Sreehari05055/Demo-frontend/README.md

 # ChatPilot Demo Frontend

-Simple web interface for ChatPilot - chat with your documents, search the web, and analyze data.
+Simple web interface for ChatPilot - chat with your documents using RAG with PDF highlighting and source navigation.

 ## What it does

 This is a demo frontend for [ChatPilot](https://github.com/Sreehari05055/ChatPilot).
 It provides a clean chat interface to interact with ChatPilot's features:

-- Upload and chat with documents (RAG)
+- Upload and chat with documents (RAG) with visual PDF highlighting
+- View retrieved sources with bounding box highlights on original PDFs
+- Upload and ingest documents directly in the sidebar
+- Upload and analyze CSV/Excel files in chat
 - Search the web for current information
 - Upload and analyze CSV/Excel files
 - View streaming responses in real-time
- - Ingest RAG documents via a dedicated `/ingest` page

 ## Prerequisites